jddavis1000/Rev3_Advanced_Data_Science/README.md

 # Rev3_Advanced_Data_Science
 Advanced Data Science Tutorials.
-These tutorial are available are part of our Advanced Data Science Training Coursse at Rev3.
+These tutorial are available are part of our Advanced Data Science Training Course at Rev3.
+Tutorials cover using Domino Data Lab's distributed computing systems and several 'hello world' examples of calculating pi with distributed compute.
+Also included are an example of deep learning and of machine learning using distributed compute on Domino Data Lab.